Recommended Technology Books (for modern citizens)

 - Unexpected developments in weather forecasts and climate models:

-- Quote from page 155: In 1945, meteorology became a science while [weather] forecasting remained an
+- Quote from page 155: In 1945, meteorology became a science while [weather] forecasting remained an art.
+Forecasts where generated by

-art.
-Forecasts where generated by drawing up weather maps by hand, comparing the results with map libraries of previous
+drawing up weather maps by hand, comparing the results with map libraries of previous weather conditions and they making predictions that relied partly on the

-done previously and partly on the forecasters intuitive feel for the situation and ability to guess.
+assumption that weather would do whatever it had done previously and partly on the forecasters intuitive feel for the situation and ability to guess.

-- World War II, with its growing dependence on air craft [including fighters and bombers,] increased the demand for
+- World War II, with its growing dependence on air craft [including fighters and bombers,] increased the demand for forecasts

-- Scandinavians helped develop the theory of frontal waves and otherwise lead to the understanding what weather might do
+- Scandinavians helped develop the theory of frontal waves and otherwise lead to the understanding what weather might do next.
+[These red and blue lines are still

-next.
-[These red and blue lines are still scene on today's weather maps]
+scene on today's weather maps]

 - This led to a numerical analysis of weather which was later "computerized"